Suppression of Christian Speech Magnifies Writing Role

 That does not seem realistic.
 Christian values are being suppressed at an ever-increasingly rate in the marketplace of ideas.
 It’s like the story of the frog.
 If you place a frog in boiling water, it will jump out.
 If you put it in cold water and turn up the heat, the frog will quietly cook without protest.
 Contemporary society is the water, Christians are the frog.

-If Christian speech is being increasing excluded from the marketplace of ideas, and branded as “hate speech” by those against us, then what alternatives to we have to spread the Good News of redemption?
+If Christian speech is being increasingly excluded from the marketplace of ideas, and branded as “hate speech” by those against us, then what alternatives to we have to spread the Good News of redemption?

 Christian writers have a crucial role to play.
 We could tip the balance in the public expression of ideas.